psadmin-io/patchBot/README.md

   * Windows: `233P`
   * Linux: `226P`

+*Optional*

+* `Description`: Use the description field to narrow down patches you want to watch. `patchBot` will take the top result so you can often use the description field to filter out patches you want to ignore.
+For example, if you want notifications for PeopleTools patch releases, the PeopleTools product will give you results that include the ELK DPK and other various patches.
+Use the description `%25Product%25Patch%25DPK` to only return the PeopleTools Patches.
+The description should be URL encoded (the string is added to the end of the MOS search).
+To filter for PeopleSoft Image releases, you can use the description `PEOPLESOFT%25UPDATE%25NATIVE+OS`.

 ## MOS Credentials

 `patchBot` can store your MOS credentials to file so it can be scripted and set to run on a schedule.
 The MOS Username is stored in `.user` and the password is hashed and stored in `.credentials`.